“High potential for success in the major”

 - For public relations petitions: It is highly encouraged that you take J350 Principles of Public Relations before petitioning.

-All petitions are due in Student Services (134 Allen Hall) by the last day of term.
-Mailed petitions must arrive by the deadline.
-Petitions that arrive after the deadline will not be reviewed.
-Students may not begin full major work (including starting the Gateway to Media series) without being admitted to the school.
+Students may not begin full major work (including Gateway to Media) without being admitted to the school.
 If a petition is denied, the student must withdraw from any full major course(s) he/she may be registered for.
+Applications are submitted online.